 What are the four weeks of advent how are they like the fruit of the Spirit?

-What are the four weeks of advent?
+What are the four weeks of Advent?
 How are they like the fruit of the Spirit?

-What js Advent
+What is Advent

-The advent wreath and advent season being a pre-Christmas celebration, started in the 1800s in Germany.
+The Advent wreath and Advent season, being a pre-Christmas celebration, started in the 1800s in Germany.
 Immigrants from Germany brought the tradition to America in the 20th century.
-It traditionally contains four candles.
-Three purple and one pink.
+It traditionally contains four candles: three purple and one pink.

 The first candle – HOPE